-In January 2010, the Company closed a non-brokered private placement of 580,000 flow-through units at \$0.25 per unit for gross proceeds of \$145,000.
+In January 2010, the Company closed a non-brokered private placement of 580,000 flow-through units at \$0.25 per unit for gross proceeds of \$145,000, previously announced on December 30, 2009.
 Each unit is comprised of one flow-through common share and one-half of one non-flow-through common share purchase warrant.
 Each whole warrant entitles the holder thereof to purchase an additional non-flow-through common share of the Company at \$0.35 per share up to January 6, 2011.
-In conjunction with the flow-through private placement, a finder's fee of \$6,500 was paid and 26,000 finder's warrants were issued.
-Each finder's warrant entitles the holder thereof to purchase an additional common share of the Company at \$0.35 per share up to January 6, 2011.
+In conjunction with the flow-through private placement, the Company incurred other cash issue costs of \$13,039.
+The Company also issued finders warrants to purchase up to 26,000 common shares, at \$0.35 per share, exercisable up to January 6, 2011.